ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 After evaluating these options, ADRs emerged as the best solution for maintaining a version-controlled, easily accessible record of architectural decisions.

-ADRs should contain the rationale, context, and implications of significant architectural decisions, such as choosing a database or adopting a particular architectural pattern.
-They should not be about trivial details.
+ADRs are designed to document decisions that have wide-reaching implications across multiple projects and products and are of such significance that they require uniform compliance from all teams involved.
+Each ADR will elucidate the reasoning, background, and consequences of important architectural choices, like opting for a certain database or committing to a specific architectural framework.
+Decisions that do not meet these broad criteria are deemed too trivial for ADR documentation.

 #### Example of decisions that could be addressed by ADR